d4mp3/GLDAS-Data-Pipeline/README.md

 ## Quick access to data by JupyterNotebook

-You can you JupyterNotebook if needed to use quick demo of pipeline.
-Follow these steps to creating env for Jupyter
+You can use the Jupyter Notebook for a quick demo of the pipeline.
+Follow these steps to set up the environment:

-create virtualenv for packages
+create a virtualenv for packages
 ```
 python3 -m venv .venv
 ```